-Please submit a proposal consisting of a short narrative describing your interest in the topic and your CV.
+Please submit a 200-word proposal and your CV.
 Place all current contact information at the top of your CV.
 Send submissions by e-mail to fmgabrie@ffzg.hr (Francesca Maria Gabrielli).
-Use the subject: IUC Dubrovnik 2020.
-The proposal deadline is 1st February, 2020.
+Use the subject: IUC Dubrovnik 2021.
+The proposal deadline is 8th March, 2021.